rvnk7926/rvnk7926/README.md

 ## :dart: Overview
-Currently working at <b>KUKA Taiwan</b> as <u>Applications Supervisor</u>.
-Leading a team with 5 engineers for mobile robot (KMR) applications deverlopment.
-In parallel, also in charge of mobile robot (KMR) technical support team leader in Taiwan.
-Previously was an applications engineer for developing mobile robot applications with a multinational team in HQ AGV solution team, also lead a team with 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.
+Currently growing with a team as a team leader in applications development, which is to delegat and mentor team members to deliver autonomous mobile robotics and 7-axis collaborative robotics applications by comprehend and refine the customer requirement.

+As a resourceful eager learner and goal-oriented personality, I'm also a strong team player, experienced in multinational and cross-functional teams.
+Skilled in Java, AngularJS, C#, Git, Software Development, Applications Engineering, and Leadership.

+Experienced in automated guided vehicle (AGV) development with Kinematics, SLAM, and Path Planning Algorithm Development.
-Before in KUKA was a R&D engineer in a startup company for developing mecanum wheel AGV from scratch; which I was exposed to kinematics, SLAM, and path planning algorithm development.
-Also had a project experience in Google for constructing data center during student period.
+Had a project Experience in Google data center during student period.

+Strong engineering professional from dual Master's Degree with full scholarship:
+- Major in Software and Information Science in Japan Iwate Prefectural University
+- Major in Computer Science & Information Engineering in Taiwan ChaoYang University of Technology

 ## :man: Personality
-    An resourceful eager learner with goal oriented and performance driven
+    A resourceful eager learner with goal-oriented thinking

 ## :wrench: Professional History within Robotics Industry
    * <b>KUKA Automation Taiwan Ltd.</b>, <u>Applications Supervisor</u>, Full Time Employment
       * Lead a Team with 5 Engineers for Mobile Robot Applications Development with Agile Framework.
       * Software Development for Automated Material Handling System.
-      * Coordinator Between KUKA Germany and Customer Site to Realize Mass Production.
+      * Coordinator Between KUKA HQ and Customer Site to Realize Mass Production.
-      * Providing Mobile Robot Solutions Technical Proposal to Sales for Supporting Potential Customer Development.
+      * Providing Mobile Robot Solutions Technical Proposal to Sales Team to Support Business Development.
       * Technical Support Team Leader for Mobile Robot.

    * <b>KUKA Automation Taiwan Ltd.</b>, <u>Applications Engineer</u>, Full Time Employment